Asura Girl: Blood-C Another Story: Development

 In January 2017, it was announced that a live-action film adaptation for Blood-C was in the works, with a brand new story that acted as a prequel to the series.
 Shutaro Oku from Nega Design Works directed the film at NEGA, who also directed Blood-C: The Last Mind stage play (2015).
 Junichi Fujisaku, who directed 2005's Blood+ anime series, supervised and co-wrote the scripts for the twelve episode anime series and The Last Dark anime film, returned as a screenwriter for the film after providing the script for The Last Mind.
 Kentarō Nakao composed the music for the film, and Sennosuke Okumura from The Last Mind stage play returned to produce the film.

 Casting

 Majority of the cast from Blood-C: The Last Mind stage play returned to Asura Girl to play different characters, while Kaede Aono, Kanon Miyahara, Eiji Takigawa, Keisuke Minami, and Asami Yoshikawa reprised their respective roles as Ran, Saya Kisaragi, Tadayoshi Kisaragi, Fumito Nanahara and Yūka Amino.
 Arata Furuta and Naoya Gomoto joined the cast as Amakatsu and Akayama respectively.
 Kaito Ishikawa was announced as a narrator for the film.

 Filming

 Kaede Aono, the lead actress of the film, confirmed that the principal photography took place from June to December 2016.

 Release

-The film was released in Japanese theaters on August 26, 2017.
+The film was released in theaters in Japan on August 26, 2017.